The Seven Personages - The Lamb

 Those who die while being faithful to the Lord are blessed.
 You cannot die in the Lord unless you are in the Lord before your death.
 We enter into Christ through baptism (Romans 6:3-5; Galatians 3:26-27).

 This judgment scene is similar to one found in Joel 3:11-14.

 Here in Revelation, the reaping is lead by Jesus himself.
 It is deity who rides upon the clouds (Psalms 104:3) and God rides the cloud into judgment (Isaiah 19:1; Jeremiah 4:13).
 Thus, this is another indication that Jesus is God.

 Jesus wears a victor’s crown and he carries a sickle for harvesting.
 An angel comes down out of the temple in heaven to deliver the order the harvest.
 Thus, the orders are from God the Father.
 Jesus then reaps a harvest from the earth.
 The time for harvest is a time for judgment (Jeremiah 51:33).

 Another angel joins Jesus in the reaping.
 Then yet another angel comes from the altar to deliver the command that the first angel is to begin his harvesting.
 This second angel comes from the altar, indicating that God is answering the prayers of the saints (Revelation 6:9-10; 8:3-5).
 This angel is the same angel who had filled his bowl with the fire from the altar (Revelation 8:5).

-The first angel reaps grapes, which are thrown into the wine press of God’s wrath.
+The first angel reaps grapes, which are thrown into the winepress of God’s wrath.
 The symbolism is similar to when God executed judgment on Judah and treaded her in a wine press (Lamentations 1:15).
-The grapes are trodden and the juice rises t the depth of a horse’s bridle for an 200 mile area.
+The grapes are trodden and the juice rises to the depth of a horse’s bridle for a 200-mile area.
 As in Joel’s prophecy, God is squeezing out the wickedness of the people (Joel 3:13).